EzraWard/Elementary/README.md

 # Elementary
- Elementary is a very simple and usable Bible app.
+ Elementary is a very simple and usable Bible app for Windows.